hedzr/store/README.md

 Another feature is the `store` traces config items' modification states.
 So you can extract the changed subset.
 See also [Modified State](#modified-state).

-The `store` is designed to provide the basic skeleton for [hedzr/cmdr v2 (stay in progress)](https://github.com/hedzr/cmdr).
+The `store` is designed to provide the basic skeleton for [hedzr/cmdr v2 (RC1 released)](https://github.com/hedzr/cmdr).
 It also could be used as a standalone config manager.
 We split the original config (called as option-store at cmdr v1) and rewrote it.
 In the refactoring phrase, some excellent config-mgmt/centers get many tips to us, such as [koanf](https://github.com/knadh/koanf) and [viper](https://github.com/spf13/viper).
-The best respect.
+Many respects.

 The `store` accesses tree data with a dotted key path, that means you may point to a specified tree node and access it, modify it, monitor it or remove it.
 You can use a different delimiter char like `/` or `\`.